 As more users access remote systems, the job of identifying and authenticating those users at distance becomes increasingly difficult.
 The growing impact of attackers on identification and authentication systems puts additional strain on our ability to ensure that only authorized users obtain access to controlled or critical resources.
 This course reviews basic cryptology techniques and introduces their application to contemporary authentication methods.
 Prerequisites: CSCI-462 and CSEC-101 or equivalent course.

 A presentation of the fundamental concepts and theories used in organizing and structuring data.
 Coverage includes the data modeling process, basic relational model, normalization theory, relational algebra, and mapping a data model into a database schema.
 Structured Query Language is used to illustrate the translation of a data model to physical data organization.
 Modeling and programming assignments will be required.
-Prerequisites: ISTE-120 or IGME-101 or IGME-105 or CSCI-142 or equivlanet course.
+Note: students should have one course in object-oriented programming.
+Prerequisites: ISTE-120 or ISTE-200 or IGME-101 or IGME-105 or CSCI-140 or CSCI-142 or CSCI-242 or equivalent course.

 This is a capstone course for students in the information security and forensics program.
 Students will apply knowledge and skills learned and work on real world projects in various areas of computing security.
 Projects may require performing security analysis of systems, networks, and software, etc., devising and implementing security solutions in real world applications.